MiGoller/docker-wordpress-ldap-php7.1/README.md

 # Docker image of Wordpress (Tag php7.1) with LDAP support
 This images stays up to date with the original one but with LDAP support.
+Enjoy.

-Just added this code snippet as suggested by https://github.com/tianon, Wordpress official image mantainer:
+Just added this code snippet as suggested by https://github.com/tianon, Wordpress official image mantainer with modification for tag php7.1

 ````
-FROM wordpress
+FROM wordpress:php7.1

 RUN set -x \
 	&& apt-get update \